Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Method

 \subsection{Convergence and Relaxation}

-We converged the plane-wave kinetic energy cutoff, k-point mesh, and vacuum space for pristine \ch{VI_3}.
-We converged those variables so that the energy difference between consecutive datasets was less than 0.0001 Hartree (about 3 meV) twice.
-The self-consistent field (SCF) criterion for energy convergence was 1.0 $\times$ 10$^{-10}$ Ha.
-A plane-wave kinetic energy cutoff of 15 Ha (400eV) was used.
-The k-point mesh was set at 8 $\times$ 8 $\times$ 1, and a vacuum distance of 11{\AA} was employed.
-In our relaxation, each SCF cycle finished when the difference between consecutive forces was less than 5.0 $\times$ $10^{-5}$ Ha/Bohr.
-The relaxation finished when the maximum absolute force on each atom was less than 1.0 $\times$ $10^{-6}$ Ha/Bohr.
-The maximum dilation of the atomic positions from the initial positions for each SCF step was 1.05.
-Then, using spin polarization calculations, we calculated the total magnetization and total energy of the atomic system and performed band structure and density of states calculations.
+We converged the plane-wave kinetic energy cutoff, k-point mesh, and vacuum space when the energy difference between consecutive datasets was less than 0.0001 Hartree (about 3 meV) twice.
+The self-consistent field (SCF) criterion for energy and atom force convergence were set to 1.0 $\times$ 10$^{-10}$ Ha and 1.0 $\times$ $10^{-6}$ Ha/Bohr, respectively.
+For pristine \ch{VI_3}, the converged plane-wave kinetic energy cutoff of 15 Ha (400 eV), 8 $\times$ 8 $\times$ 1 k-point mesh, and vacuum distance of 11 {\AA} were used.
+The relaxation terminated when the maximum absolute force on each atom was less than 5.0 $\times$ $10^{-5}$ Ha/Bohr.
+Then, using spin polarized calculations and the relaxed values, we calculated the total magnetization and total energy of the atomic system and performed band structure and density of states calculations.
+For bulk TM calculations, the optimized lattice parameters and total energy were calculated using the method above.

-Metal calculations were conducted to find the binding energy.
-First, we converged the kinetic energy cutoff and the k-point mesh.
-Next, we optimized the lattice parameters.
-Finally, the total energy was calculated.

-For 3dTM-doped \ch{VI_3}, we took the bigger plane-wave kinetic energy cutoff between the two pristine materials (\ch{VI_3} and bulk TM).
-With the bigger kinetic energy cutoff, k-point mesh, and vacuum distance, we performed a structural relaxation to determine the atomic positions and lattice coordinates of the material.
-Then, using spin polarization calculations and these relaxed values for each material, we calculated the total magnetization and total energy of the atomic system and performed band structure and density of states calculations.
+For 3d TM-doped \ch{VI_3}, we took the bigger plane-wave kinetic energy cutoff between the two pristine materials (\ch{VI_3} and bulk TM).
+With the bigger kinetic energy cutoff, k-point mesh, and vacuum distance, we performed a structural relaxation to determine the optimized atomic positions and lattice constants of the material.
+Then, using spin polarized calculations and these relaxed values, we calculated the total magnetization and total energy of the atomic system and performed band structure and density of states calculations.